 ‘I’ve Just Seen a Face’ was recorded in June 1965, released on the UK “Help” (August 1965), but yanked from the US version of the album.
 It was contemporaneous with The Byrds’ ‘Mr Tambourine Man’ (June 1965), ‘The Eve of Destruction’ (September 1965) and ‘The Sounds of Silence’ (January 1966).
 If we had to pick a “first” folk-rock song, perhaps it would be ‘You’ve Got to Hide Your Love Away’ (February 1965).
 If ‘I’ve Just Seen a Face’ wasn’t the Grand Opening of folk-rock, it was at very least the harbinger of acoustic rock.

 That ‘folksy’ sound is also umbilically tied to country music, which was in 1965 as far from mainstream rock as Mason was from Dixon.
 But George Harrison and his buddies listened to Carl Perkins almost as much as they listened to Chuck Berry.
 It just took a couple of years for those influences to insinuate themselves into the Beatles’ music.
 It started with ‘Act Naturally’ (June, 1965), which was perceived at the time (okay, by me) as a novelty one-off’er.
-But then came their original treatment of the same fingerpicking sound in ‘What Goes On’.
+But then came their original version of the same fingerpicking sound in ‘What Goes On’.
 And then came the giant step, that quantum shift we call ‘creative genius’, with ‘I’ve Just Seen a Face’.

 It’s got hillbilly all over it, from Ringo’s ra-ta-ta-tum brushes and John’s acoustic core, more pronounced in the Nashville harmony (Paul on top of Paul) of the refrain (“Falling, yes I am falling…”), complete with George’s Nashville Cat-informed acoustic lead guitar.